NOTICE: Was your disability claim denied in 2019/2020/2021?

-If you refuse to give the SSA permission to gather your medical files, or you don’t show up for consultative exams, you will be denied for benefits.
+If you refuse to give your local Social Security office permission to gather your medical files, miss appointments with the Disability Determination Service, or you don’t show up for consultative exams, you will be denied for benefits.

 “Consultative exams are usually ordered because there is not enough medical evidence in the file to support a finding of disability.
 With at least one doctor telling SSA that there is a huge problem, that’s something to go on,” said Riedel.
 “The SSA can’t just accept your complaints about pain without an evaluation from a doctor.”